Mouli31032007/GAME--DEVELOPMENT/README.md

 **AIM :**

-To  implement the Bresenham’s  algorithm for circle using a c coding.
+To  implement the Bresenham’s  algorithm for circle using a c coding..

 **ALGORITHM :**